nickmeldrum/nickmeldrumdotcom/README.md

  * Ruby (to run jekyll and gem install the dependencies)
  * Git client (to push updates to a github repo)
  * Python 2.6.5 and pip (to install the aws cli)
+ * node & yarn to run/test the lambda edge functions locally

 ## Installation